Deformation (physics): Rigid body motion

-Displacement
+Background: displacement

 A change in the configuration of a continuum body results in a displacement.
 The displacement of a body has two components: a rigid-body displacement and a deformation.
 A rigid-body displacement consists of a simultaneous translation and rotation of the body without changing its shape or size.
 Deformation implies the change in shape and/or size of the body from an initial or undeformed configuration κ_{0}(B) to a current or deformed configuration κ_{t}(B) (Figure 1).

 If after a displacement of the continuum there is a relative displacement between particles, a deformation has occurred.
 On the other hand, if after displacement of the continuum the relative displacement between particles in the current configuration is zero, then there is no deformation and a rigid-body displacement is said to have occurred.

 The vector joining the positions of a particle P in the undeformed configuration and deformed configuration is called the displacement vector u(X,t) = u_{i}e_{i} in the Lagrangian description, or U(x,t) = U_{J}E_{J} in the Eulerian description.